 Exolit® AP 462

 Exolit® AP 462 is a product based on ammonium polyphosphate.
 The crystal modification is phase II.
-It is manufactured from ammonium polyphosphate by micro-encapsulation with melamine resin according to Clariant’s own method.
-Exolit® AP 462 is a fine-particle white powder with very low solubility in water, even at elevated temperatures.
+It is manufactured from ammonium polyphosphate by micro encapsulation with melamine resin according to Clariant’s own method.
+Exolit® AP 462 is a fine particle white powder with very low solubility in water, even at elevated temperatures.
 It is completely insoluble in organic solvents.
 The product is non-hygroscopic and non-flammable.

 Principal: Clariant Additives

-Functions: Flame Retardant, Flame Retardant
+Functions: Flame Retardant

 Chemical Family: Ammonium Salts, Polyphosphates

-Compatible Polymers & Resins: Epoxies (EP), Polyesters
+Compatible Polymers & Resins: Epoxies (EP), Other Thermosets, Polyesters, Polyurethanes (PU)

-Labeling Claims: Non-Flammable
+Labeling Claims: Halogen-free, Melamine-free, Non-Flammable

 Enhanced TDS